pwa-builder/pwabuilder-oculus/next-steps.md

 ## 2. Save your signing key

-If your zip file contains a `signing.keystore` file a `signing-key-info.txt` file, save these files in a safe place.
+If your zip file contains a `signing.keystore` file and a `signing-key-info.txt` file, save these files in a safe place.

 You'll need these files later if you upload a new version of your app to the Oculus Store or Oculus App Lab.